When is Move-In Day?

 What if I need a Medical Accommodation?

-Students with physical or psychological needs that require any special residential facilities or space should submit a request to the Disabilities Intervention Team (DIT) in the Academic & Career Success Center by July 15th.
+Students with physical or psychological needs that require any special residential facilities or space should submit a request to the Disabilities Intervention Team (DIT) in the Owen Academic & Career Support Center by July 15th.
 Requests for special housing options made after July 15th may not be eligible for review.
 Some examples of Special Residential Needs include, but are not limited to, single rooms, air conditioning, elevator access or private bathrooms.
 There are several forms that must be completed by a licensed medical professional as components of any request to the DIT.
-Forms are available from the Academic and Career Support Center in the Campus Center or online.
+Forms are available from the Owen Academic and Career Support Center in the Campus Center or online.
 Special accommodations will not be provided by Residence Life without approval from the DIT.
 All medical requests must be submitted by July 15th.
 Submitting a request does not guarantee the need can be met.
 Students must re-apply for special accommodations each academic year prior to July 15th.

-How much is room and board?
+How much is room and board (meal plan)?

 Do I have internet access in my room?